stetson06/stetson06.github.io/_posts/2022-01-20-customer-segmentation.md

 layout: post
 title: The "You Are What You Eat" Customer Segmentation
 image: "/posts/clustering-title-img.png"
-tags: [Customer Segmentation, Machine Learning, K-Means, Clustering, Python]
+tags: [Customer Segmentation, Machine Learning, Unsupervised Learning, K-Means, Clustering, Python]
 ---

 In this project, we use k-means clustering to segment a customer base in order to increase business understanding and enhance the relevancy of targeted messaging and customer communications.